Statistics

 Biography from the wikipedia article, licensed under CC-BY-SA

-Colin Eggleston (died 2002 aged 60) would be 83 - credited as Film Editor for The Smugglers
+Colin Eggleston (died 2002 aged 60) would have been 83 - credited as Film Editor for The Smugglers

 Colin Eggleston was Film Editor for the 1966 Doctor Who story The Smugglers.